 “At the beginning, the workwell staff survey identified that the three things our team were most concerned about was improving physical activity, mental wellbeing and healthy eating.
 So we started there.”

 Grant stresses that Sanford management doesn’t run Sanwell – the workers do, through a subcommittee of the site’s Health and Safety committee.
 Grant is on it but says he’s there only to guide, make suggestions and provide funding when necessary.

 Grant says their initiatives aimed at improving physical activity are “a whole lot of fun” and get a lot of engagement.

 “We ran Bikewise month [in February] for the second time this year.
 We’ve had to put in extra bike racks because so many people wanted to cycle.
 We organised discounts at a local bike shop for helmets and lights, etc. We didn’t run it as a competition, although there was some healthy banter around how many kilometres riders did.”

 Grant says that enthusiasm continues.
 “We see lot of people biking over summer and some continue through winter.
 But the winters here are cold and icy, which can put people off.
 We encourage people to walk too, or at least to park about a kilometre away and walk the last part to work.

-Grant says there was strong demand for mental wellbeing and suicide information, so the Timaru site used the Australian programme, Mates in Construction, renaming it 'Friends in Fishing'.
+Grant says there was strong demand for mental wellbeing information, so the Timaru site used the Australian programme, Mates in Construction, renaming it 'Friends in Fishing'.

 “So far we’ve run two workshops and there’s strong demand to run it again.
 After the one-hour session, we had lots of people volunteer to be trained as connectors who help our people get the right support.